Chantal13/compsci2007/README.md

 python3 edison_clock.py
 ```

-The output will show the current time in large, bulb-styled letters.
+The output will show the current time in a rainbow-colored bulbhead font.
+The
+display refreshes in place every second.
+Press `Ctrl+C` to exit.